mcb2Eexe/mcbyara/README.md

 # mcbyara

-A simple bash script to make yara scanning files simpler using the default yara rule packs.
-Designed and tested on Ubuntu 18.04.
-Has built in dependancy checking and installing (internet conneciton is required).
+A simple bash script to make YARA scanning files simpler using the default yara rule packs.
+Designed and tested on Ubuntu 18.04 using the standard yara found in the Ubuntu repo.
+It has built in dependancy checking and installing (internet conneciton is required).

 Provides a terminal menu system to select which rules to use when scanning files or directories.
 Also sets up a custom rule location and index for developing and testing custom rules.